Cumcord/docs/plugin-guide/README.md

 If you'd like to get your plugin on the [Cumdump](https://dump.cumcord.com) you can join the Cumcord Discord and ask a Cumdump manager to put it there.

-## Cumcord Websocket API
-Cumcord has a built in websocket API that allows you to trigger plugin installation from the web.

-Cumcord's websocket API **only works on Discord desktop** and hooks into Discord's RPC websocket.
-As such, Cumcord's websocket runs on the same port as Discord's websocket.
-Discord's RPC websocket port range is 6463 - 6472, however if this changes in the future and these docs aren't updated you can see their current port range [here](https://discord.com/developers/docs/topics/rpc#rpc-server-ports).

-Accessing the websocket API is as simple as connecting to `ws://127.0.0.1:[PORT]/cumcord`.
-If you forget the `/cumcord`, you will end up connecting to Discord's RPC websocket.

-### Using the websocket API <!-- {docsify-ignore} -->
-The websocket API is a simple JSON-based protocol.
-You must send a JSON object with the following properties:
-- `action`: The action to perform.
-- `uuid`: A unique ID for the request to allow you to match the response to the request.

-Cumcord will respond with a JSON object with the following properties:
-- `uuid`: The same ID as the request.
-- `status`: The status of the request, either `OK` or `ERROR`.
-- `message`: A message describing the error if `status` is `ERROR`.

-### install_plugin <!-- {docsify-ignore} -->
-`install_plugin` will prompt Cumcord to install a plugin.
-`install_plugin` takes the following properties:
-- `url`: The URL of the plugin to install.

-### update_plugin_dev <!-- {docsify-ignore} -->
-`update_plugin_dev` will prompt Cumcord to load a dev plugin from http://127.0.0.1:42069.

-`update_plugin_dev` will not work until development mode is toggled via `cumcord.dev.toggleDevMode()`.

 ## Importing Cumcord APIs
 Cumcord plugins can import Cumcord APIs through the `import` keyword with the alias `@cumcord`.